-Several types of supporting software solutions have been also developed for control systems based on an active disturbance rejection control (ADRC) methodology.
-The ADRC is a highly practical control framework introduced to the general audience in~\cite{HanAdrc2001,HanTIE}\footnote{The ADRC was formally proposed in 1998 by Prof. Jingqing Han and initial papers are in Chinese - see~\cite{HanAdrc2001} and references therein.} and later streamlined by \cite{GaoPolePlacement}.
-Since its inception, it has attracted considerable attention among both scholars and industry practitioners.
-The effectiveness of its disturbance-centric approach (\cite{GaoCentrality}) of handling uncertainties in governed systems has been verified to date in numerous control problems seen in motion, process, and power control areas~\cite{WenchaoOverview,RecentAppADRC}.
-The combination of modern control elements with pragmatism of minimum-modeling approach has made ADRC an interesting alternative to the proportional integral derivative (PID) controllers~\cite{HerbstTransfer}.
-Recent surveys \cite{DOB30years,DOBCoverview,MadoSurvey} capture the significant impact ADRC has had on the control field in the last two decades.
-Conquering market share from the popular PID-type controllers, however, is not an easy feat and demands improvements in many areas.
-A lot has been achieved by now (see a summary in~\cite{HerbstFootprint}) and it is thus not surprising that various software programs have been developed over the years to facilitate the implementation of ADRC.
+Several types of supporting software solutions have been developed for control systems based on active disturbance rejection control (ADRC) methodology.
+ADRC is a highly practical control framework introduced to the general audience in~\cite{HanAdrc2001,HanTIE}\footnote{The ADRC was formally proposed in 1998 by Prof. Jingqing Han and initial papers are in Chinese (see~\cite{HanAdrc2001} and references therein).} and later streamlined by \cite{GaoPolePlacement}.
+Since its inception, it has attracted considerable attention from both scholars and industry practitioners.
+The effectiveness of its disturbance-centric approach (\cite{GaoCentrality}) for handling uncertainties in governed systems has been verified through both theoretical analyses~\cite{ADRCanalLyapunov} and numerous control problems in motion, process, and power control areas~\cite{WenchaoOverview,RecentAppADRC,HeTingCEP}.
+The combination of modern control elements with the pragmatism of the minimum-modelling approach has made ADRC an interesting alternative to proportional integral derivative (PID) controllers~\cite{HerbstTransfer}.
+Recent surveys \cite{DOB30years,DOBCoverview,MadoSurvey} have captured the significant impact that ADRC has had on the control field in the last two decades.
+Conquering market share from popular PID-type controllers, however, is not an easy feat and demands improvements in many areas.
+Many studies have been conducted thus far (see a summary in~\cite{HerbstFootprint}), and it is thus not surprising that various software programs have been developed over the years to facilitate the implementation of ADRC.